cego/gitte/README.md

 After git operations are done, scripts matching cli inputs will be executed.

-In this example only `start-docker-stack.sh` will be executed in `~/git-local-devops/firecow/example` checkout
+In this example only `"bash", "-c", "start-docker-stack.sh"` will be executed in `~/git-local-devops/firecow/example` checkout